Brief Biography of Douglas Stephen Parker

 Some 25 years after he left the sect, Doug took his Long Service Leave from work.
 He and his family temporarily moved to London, England, rented a house and laboriously researched.
 Helen's librarian skills were extremely valuable.
 They used various libraries in the U.K., interviewed people, recorded their statements, obtained copies of documents, etc.

-They compiled a book titled The Secret Sect which was privately published in 1982 by Macarthur Press (Books) Pty.
+They compiled a book titled The Secret Sect.
+About 10,000 copies were privately published in 1982 by Macarthur Press (Books) Pty.
 Ltd., Sydney, Australia.
 Doug was 52 years old.
 Dr. Packer wrote the Forward to the book.
 In June of 1983, The Secret Sect made its public debut in the United States in some newspapers in cities near where some large conventions were taking place in Washington, Idaho and Los Angeles.
 These articles supplied details about the history of the sect and told where Parkers' newly printed book The Secret Sect could be purchased.
 They provided viewpoints of the sect's friends and workers, as well as those of former members.

 From about 1985 to 1995, Doug was a hospital chaplain in a number of hospitals in the Illawarra District, south of Sydney.
 When he retired at age 65 in 1995, he and Helen moved to Vincentia, NSW Australia.
 They moved to Toowoomba, Queensland for a few years before moving back to Vincentia again.
 Doug passed away April 16, 2014.
 His parents, a son and all his siblings predeceased him.